 Should you buy the Marshall Monitor II ANC?

 Whether or not you should buy the Marshall Monitor II ANC headphones really comes down to how much you like the design.
-True, these have really good active noise cancelling, but so do some of the other top active noise canceling headphones, and those do a better job of filtering noise.
+True, it has really good active noise cancelling, but so do some of the other top active noise canceling headphones, and those do a better job of filtering noise.
 Plus, it will run you around $320, which isn’t cheap enough to really undercut the competition.
 I’m assuming that if you can spend $320 on a pair of headphones, then you can probably save a bit and spend $30 more and choose from other top options as well.

-While they’re good, the Marshall II ANC headphones are lacking some truly premium features that other top headphones have such as support for high quality Bluetooth codecs.
-And while they do have a great battery life of about 30 hours, it’s not enough to set these apart.
-Basically, the biggest problem with the Monitor II ANC headphones is that they don’t exist in a vacuum, and it’s not the newest headset on the block any longer.
+While it’s good, the Marshall II ANC headphones is lacking some truly premium features that other top headphones have such as support for high quality Bluetooth codecs.
+And while it does have a great battery life of about 30 hours, it’s not enough to set it apart.
+Basically, the biggest problem with the Monitor II ANC headphones is that it doesn’t exist in a vacuum, and it’s not the newest headset on the block any longer.

-What the Marshall Monitor II ANC headphones have going for them is their truly superior build and design.
+What the Marshall Monitor II ANC headphones has going for it is its truly superior build and design.
 Plastic is definitely lighter and easier to wear, but there’s something inspiring about cold metal and leather.
-The strong active noise cancelling, comfortable ear cups, tough build, gold playback control knob, and the ease of use all make these a really strong contender for the best ANC headphones, assuming you really don’t like the options coming from the likes of Sony or Bose for some reason.
+The strong active noise cancelling, comfortable ear cups, tough build, gold playback control knob, and the ease of use all make it a really strong contender for the best ANC headphones, assuming you really don’t like the options coming from the likes of Sony or Bose for some reason.